A Giant List Of Common Social Fears

 - Having to work the room at networking events

-- Approaching companies to inquire about positions, on the phone or in person
+- Approaching companies to inquire about positions

 - The idea of generally having to sell and promote yourself